Director Lav Diaz bagged the grand prize in the World Premieres Film Festival for his work on the film "Mula sa Kung Ano ang Noon."

 The few members of the cast who had been able to go to Locarno were excited to recall the event.
 Perry Dizon shares “Awesome, it was a roller coaster experience.
 There are times that you’re doubtful; you don’t know what is going on.”
 Liryc Dela Cruz on the other hand focused on the reception they received, “It was great and amazing.
 There our belief was affirmed that a lot of people really were excited and waiting for the film.
 Not just Mula sa Kung ano Ang Noon, but they showed much enthusiasm for all the films of Lav Diaz.”
 Perry also recalls, “Fans would even ask if we were gods!”
 We would just answer, “We’re just simple people who just wanted to do good cinema and that’s it.”
 Liryc also adds, “Cinema is a gift to the people, to our audience.”

-Boccalino de Oro Independent Critics Award
+Recepient of the Boccalino de Oro Independent Critics Award

 for Best Actress, Hazel Orencio